slmcevoy/dittrichia-graveolens/chloroplast/README.md

 Read ids remaining after filtering  were used to subset the adapter-filtered HiFi reads.
 Script: seqtk.sh

-This subset of reads was used for chloroplast assembly, testing Canu, HiFiasm, and Flye.
+This subset of reads was used for chloroplast assembly, testing Canu v2.2, HiFiasm v0.16.1-r375, and Flye v2.9.
 Because HiFiasm and Flye output assembly graphs, those were also run through GetOrganelle.
 Flye/GetOrgnaelle produced an assembly that looked complete but with extra contigs of much lower coverage, possibly segments that also closely match regions within the nuclear genome, or maybe artifacts of other duplication.
 I manually removed those from the graph and re-ran GetOrganelle on that graph which successfully created a circular genome.

 ### Dittrichia HiFi aligned to Limbarda crithmoides chloroplast
 <img src="https://github.com/slmcevoy/dittrichia-graveolens/blob/main/chloroplast/dittreads_limbarda_chloroplast.png">